rhdunn/xquery-intellij-plugin/docs/XPath 1.0 as 2.0 EBNF Grammar.md

 This section documents the changes from the XPath 1.0 to XPath 2.0 EBNF grammar.

-1. Remove the `ExprToken`, `Operator`, and `OperatorName` symbols that are not referenced elsewhere in the XPath 1.0 grammar.
+1. Removed the `ExprToken`, `Operator`, and `OperatorName` symbols that are not referenced elsewhere in the XPath 1.0 grammar.
-1. Inline the `MultiplyOperator` symbol into `MultiplicativeExpr`.
+1. Inlined the `MultiplyOperator` symbol into `MultiplicativeExpr`.
-1. Replace the FunctionName symbol with a reserved function names section.
+1. Replaced the `FunctionName` symbol with a reserved function names section.
+1. Replaced the `ExprWhitespace` symbol with a link to the `S` symbol from the *XML* specification.
+1. Added links to the `NCName` and `QName` symbols from the *Namespaces in XML* specification.